Excerpt 1: How blind spots shape belief—and why learning to see them matters.

 If your leaders claim otherwise, they’re mistaken.
 We all navigate reality using limited sensory information and conceptual models.
 We keep a version of the world in our heads that only partially mirrors it.
 There is always something that we are leaving out.

-This book is partially about those blind spots, and how we make sense of the world despite them.
-Here is the problem: there is a fracture in the very ground of human understanding.
+This book is about those omissions—how they shape what we believe, and how easily they mislead us when we mistake limited perspective for truth.
+Here is the deeper problem: the ground of human understanding has begun to crack.
 Traditionally we’ve relied on institutions like religion and science to explain the world to us, but neither of them is complete.

 Some describe this unraveling as the arrival of a “post-truth” world.
 Certainty is central to truth, yet it is always elusive.
 In pursuit of certainty, we are urged to follow the science, or the scriptures, or the news source that best affirms our identity.
 We are told to trust experts, our gut, or God.
 But what happens when those authorities contradict one another?
 What happens when the ground of certainty itself begins to crumble?